 Other things that can dry skin out are fragrances such as perfume, excessive bathing or swimming, and even certain weather conditions.

-The best solution for dry skin is to treat it from the outside with moisturizer such as a lotion, cream, ointment or oil, which forms an effective barrier to water loss.
-Dr. Pellowski suggests applying the cream within a few minutes of bathing, when the skin is damp, which will lock in moisture.
+The best solution for dry skin is to treat it from the outside with moisturizers such as a lotion, cream, ointment or oil, which forms an effective barrier to water loss.
+Try applying the cream within a few minutes of bathing, when the skin is damp, which will lock in moisture.

 Other ways to treat or prevent dry skin include: